4d/docs/docs/Concepts/parameters.md

 You need to pay attention to the fact that Object and Collection data types can only be handled through a reference (i.e. an internal *pointer*).

-In this case, when using such data types as parameters, `$1, $2...` do not contain *values* but *references*.
+Consequently, when using such data types as parameters, `$1, $2...` do not contain *values* but *references*.
 Modifying the value of the `$1, $2...` parameters within the subroutine will be propagated wherever the source object or collection is used.
 This is the same principle as for [pointers](Concepts/dt_pointer.md#pointers-as-parameters-to-methods), except that `$1, $2...` parameters do not need to be dereferenced in the subroutine.

 For example, consider the `CreatePerson` method that creates an object and sends it as a parameter: